 In 2010, I moved to Portland, OR and opened AH HA Creative.
 I am grateful for every day that I get help folks transform their businesses with my skills, experience and knowledge.
 There’s nothing more rewarding than doing what I love to give a client that ah ha moment that transforms their business from good to great.

 When I’m not working, I enjoy cycling, reading, listening to live music, cooking (and eating!), watching soccer, traveling and spending time with family.
-I live in a tiny SE Portland apartment with my two kids above a taco joint, a coffee shop AND an ice cream parlor.
+I live in SE Portland with my girlfriend and two almost teenagers.